awslabs/data-on-eks/website/docs/gen-ai/inference/StableDiffusion.md

 ![Ray Dashboard](img/ray-dashboard-sdxl.png)

 ### To Test the Stable Diffusion XL Model

-Once you see the status of the model deployment is in `running` state then you can start using Llama-2-chat.
+Once you've verified that the Stable Diffusion model deployment status has switched to a `running` state in Ray Dashboard , you're all set to start leveraging the model.
+This change in status signifies that the Stable Diffusion model is now fully functional and prepared to handle your image generation requests based on textual descriptions."

 You can use the following URL with a query added at the end of the URL.

-    http://\<NLB_DNS_NAME\>/serve/serve/imagine?prompt=an astronaut is dancing on green grass, sunlit
+    http://\<NLB_DNS_NAME\>/serve/imagine?prompt=an astronaut is dancing on green grass, sunlit

 You will see an output like this in your browser: